Government Accountability Institute

-The Government Accountability Institute (GAI) is a conservative think tank located in Tallahassee, Florida.
+The Government Accountability Institute (GAI) is a right-wing think tank located in Tallahassee, Florida.
 GAI was founded in 2012 by Peter Schweizer and Steve Bannon with funding from Robert Mercer and family.
 Schweizer serves as the group's president.

 The group's stated goal is to investigate and expose government corruption, misuse of taxpayer money, and crony capitalism.
 It is registered as a nonpartisan organization, but is largely focused on investigations of allegations related to the Democratic Party with many of the claims being later debunked or considered dubious.

 Overview

 The Government Accountability Institute was set up by Steve Bannon as a tool for transmitting partisan dirt-digging and questionable opposition research to the mainstream media.
 "He realized that, though mainstream reporters were suspicious of partisan opinion, they were open to damning facts about public figures, regardless of the sourcing.
 He set out, with Schweizer, to produce material that would generate mainstream coverage, and right-wing outrage", wrote Jane Mayer in The New Yorker.

 While GAI claims to be "a self-styled corruption watchdog group chaired and funded by conservative mega-donor Rebekah Mercer", the group has become a mainstay of alt-right media.
 Further, GAI's conspiracy theories, though debunked, have been legitimized in coverage by major news outlets such as The New York Times, the Associated Press, and The Washington Post.

 Members of GAI's board of directors include Bannon, Peter Schweizer, Hunter Lewis, Ron Robinson (president of Young America's Foundation), and Wynton Hall.
 Former U.S. representative Jason Chaffetz joined GAI as a distinguished fellow in 2021.